mdsimpson42/converse/_posts/2025-05-09-impostor-syndrome.md

 tags: [impostor_syndrome]
 title: Let's talk about Impostor Syndrome
 image: impostor-syndrome.jpg
-image_alt: A photo of something
+image_alt: Let's talk about Impostor Syndrome
 ---

 Have you ever been working on a project and felt like you didn't deserve to be there?
 Chances are, you have experienced